upmaru/terraform-digitalocean-instellar/README.md

 ## Database

 This will be the database you select used for running your application.
 Instellar will use `posgresql` as the default database.
+By default it will use the lowest tier.
+If you wish to use a larger db instance you can customize it.